tibs/markup-history/markup-history-paper.rst

   want to talk about it.
 * `A Brief History of the Development of SMDL and HyTime`_.
 OK, just one link to an article about marking up music.
+* `Why Markdown is not my favourite language`_ (from 2012) shares many of my grumbles about markdown, gives a reasoned look at reStructuredText, and decides that actually the best hope is actually Creole_.
+Unfortunately, I don't think there's been much adoption of Creole.

 .. _`Wikipedia - PostScript`: https://en.wikipedia.org/wiki/PostScript
 .. _`Wikipedia - scribe`: https://en.wikipedia.org/wiki/Scribe_(markup_language)